EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Causes the object to reject AJAX write requests from any device that does not have the permissions.
 You can apply as many permissions as you want.

+### Widget.setPermissions(read,write) (Always Available)

+Sets the widget's read and write permissions to the two lists specified.
+This is the prefered form when dealing with widgets that may already have permissions that you want to replace.

 ### Widget.onRequest(user,uuid) (Always Available)